wawudab/Kaggle-ML/README.md

 # Kaggle-ML
+Introduction to ML
-My projects on ML in Kaggle as I create and validate models using DecisionTreeRegressor.
+My projects in Kaggle as I create and validate models using DecisionTreeRegressor and RandomForestRegressor